SocketCluster/socketcluster/README.md

 No memory leaks were detected when using the latest Node.js version.
 Note that leaks were found when using Node.js versions below v0.10.22 - This is probably the Node.js 'Walmart' memory leak - Not a SocketCluster issue.

-## SocketCluster goals
-- For developers: To make it easy to build fast and resilient Node.js servers, frameworks and apps.
-- For startups: To buy more time to deal with traffic growth by facilitating a scale up-and-out approach.
-- For big companies: To encourage the use of fewer, more powerful servers to handle traffic.
-The hope there is to reduce management complexity, data center space use and power consumption (carbon footprint).

 ## Details